There are two types of Buffalo NAS devices – Buffalo LinkStation and Buffalo TeraStation.

 Buffalo data recovery

-- Get the disks out of the Buffalo and connect them to a PC running Windows.
+- To restore Buffalo NAS data you need to power the unit off, get the disks out of the Buffalo, and connect them to a PC running Windows.

 It is preferable to use SATA ports on the motherboard,

-but if there are no free ports you can use SATA to USB adapters together with power adapters
+but if there are no free ports you can use SATA to USB adapters along with power adapters

 (see the video below for an example).